joeaudet/chkp_scripts_ja/expiring_vpn_certs_reporting/README.md

     ```

 #### Enable email notifications
+1. PRE_REQUISITE: Make sure your email server is setup to receive unauthenticated email from your mgmt server
-1. Change this variable within the script to true (default is false)
+2. Change this variable within the script to true (default is false)
     ```
     SEND_EMAILS=true;
     ```
-2. Run the script once (this will create the smtp_settings file with blank values)
+3. Run the script once (this will create the smtp_settings file with blank values)
     ```
     bash /var/log/find_expiring_vpn_certs_sms.bash
     ```
-3. Edit the smtp_settings file located in the same directory as the script - /var/log/smtp_settings - put in your information.
+4. Edit the smtp_settings file located in the same directory as the script - /var/log/smtp_settings - put in your information.
 Only one destination email allowed, use a distro group
     ```
     MAIL_TO=""
     MAIL_FROM=""